 Of course, too much sun, and also too much heat, can burn some plants, especially if there is little rain or drought.
 And gardening can cease to be fun if it’s too hot to work comfortably.

 Couple high temperatures with humidity and you have the “heat index” seen in weather reports in many southern locations.
 Your body cools itself by evaporating moisture, in other words, sweating.
 With high humidity, less water is lost from your body, so it is cooled less, and you feel even hotter.
 This is the heat index, and when high, it can lead to problems of heatstroke or, when caused directly by the sun, sunstroke.

 On the other hand, a couple of temperature with the wind, and you have the “wind chill index” seen in weather reports in many northern locations.
 The wind makes your body lose heat faster than normal, and so it seems colder.

 Although not as important perhaps to most gardeners, as wind chill is significant only in the “off season,” it can still be dangerous.
 Wind chill causes frostbite to exposed skin at temperatures about 20 degrees F below zero.
-An actual temperature of 10 degrees F with a 10-mph wind will feel like 9 degrees F below zero.
+Actual temperature of 10 degrees F with a 10-mph wind will feel like 9 degrees F below zero.
 No fun when you’re outdoors checking shrubs for ice damage and pruning broken branches!

 Of course it’s the wind, too, that dries out evergreens in winter causing them to turn brown and “burn.”
 Erect burlap screens on the windy side to help prevent this.